 PHY 120L.
 Physics and Chemistry of the Environment Lab.
 (0 h)

-In-depth introduction to mechanics, wave motion, heat, and sound treated with use of calculus and employing advanced techniques.
+In-depth introduction to mechanics, wave motion, heat, and sound treated with use of calculus and employing advanced techniques and interactive learning.
 Recommended for potential physics majors.
 Credit allowed for either PHY 111 or 113 or 123, but not more than one.
 Lab - 2 hours.
-C - MST 111 or 112 or equivalent.
+C-MST 111 or 112 or equivalent.
 (D, QR)

-In-depth introduction to electricity, magnetism, optics, and modern physics treated with use of calculus and employing advanced techniques.
+In-depth introduction to electricity, magnetism, optics, and modern physics treated with use of calculus and employing advanced techniques and interactive learning.
 Recommended for potential physics majors.
 Credit allowed for either PHY 114 or 124, but not both.
 Lab - 2 hours.
-P - MST 111 or 112 or equivalent and PHY 111 or 113 or 123.
+P-MST 111 or 112 or equivalent and PHY 111 or 113 or 123.
 (D, QR)

 PHY 215.
 Elementary Modern Physics.
 (3 h)

 Development of 20th-century physics and an introduction to quantum ideas.
 The physics department recommends that PHY 215 be taken concurrently with PHY 265.
 P-PHY 114 or 124 and MST 111 or MST 112.
 (D, QR)

 Study of the equations of motion describing several kinds of physical systems: velocity-dependent forces; damped and forced simple harmonic motion; orbital motion; inertial and non-inertial reference frames.
 Includes extensive use of computers.
 P-PHY 113 or 123, and MST 205 or MST 251, and C-MST 113.
 (D, QR)

 Experiments on modern physics.
 P or C-PHY 215.

 Experiments on mechanics, electronics, and computer simulations.
 P or C-PHY 262.